System Architecture

 4. Application Layer

-- Web interface for end users
+The application layer includes:- Web interface for end users

 - Admin dashboard for content management